The Pros and Cons of Working in the Kitchen at Paulus Orchards

 I hope this made you chuckle too.
 If you’ve been to the farm on a fall weekend it can get a little crazy so you might be able to understand how driving the cow train sounds like a great idea!
 Ha!
 I don’t know who started the list, or who has since added to it, but I left the list on the window.
 I’ve said it before, and I’ll say it again – I really love our staff.

-Take $25 off our Weekly Fruit and Veggie Club with code "earlycsa" if you join by January 31st!
-Get a variety of fresh produce from late May through the end of September plus members get a discount on pick-your-own strawberries, blackberries, raspberries, blueberries, apples, and pumpkins!
-Read more and sign up here: paulusorchards.com/fruitsveggies/csa-program/...
+Take $15 off Weekly Fruit and Veggie Club.
+Join by March 31st!
+Fresh produce from late May through the end of September plus discount on pick-your-own strawberries, blackberries, raspberries, blueberries, apples, and pumpkins!
+Click picture for discount code and sign up link. ...
 See MoreSee Less